-When it comes to decentralized exchanges, the first things we think about are poor UXs and thin order books.
+Before popular automated market-makers (AMMs), decentralized exchanges were notorious for their poor UXs and thin order books.
 For those of us who remember the clunky UI of EtherDelta, it was very clear that there was a large window of opportunity for a simplistic yet effective DEX.

-As an average user, Uniswap provides a one-stop-shop for exchanging any ERC token in a few clicks without having to worry about KYC, custody or phishing.
+Uniswap provides a one-stop-shop for exchanging any ERC20 token in a few clicks without having to worry about KYC, custody, or phishing.
 By leveraging smart contracts, Uniswap is able to offer autonomous on-chain transactions at marginal costs.

-Launched in November of 2018, Uniswap was founded by Hayden Adam, a young yet immensely talented developer/designer who was relatively new to Solidity.
-With a $100k grant from the Ethereum Foundation, Hayden and his small team of less than 10 were able to build a product that is arguably better than DEXs like Bancor or Kyber which raised millions of dollars in comparison.
+Launched in November of 2018, Uniswap was founded by Hayden Adams, a young yet talented developer/designer who was relatively new to Solidity.
+With a $100k grant from the Ethereum Foundation, Hayden and his small team of less than 10 were able to build a compelling DEX which has garnered significant traction since launch.

 How Does It Work?

-Simply connect a web 3.0 wallet like Metamask, select the asset you want to trade (ETH), the asset you wish to receive (DAI) and boom!
+Simply connect a web 3.0 wallet like Metamask, select the asset you want to trade (in this case ETH), the asset you wish to receive (in this case DAI) and boom!
 Uniswap automatically processes the transaction and updates your wallet balance.

-In practice, Uniswap leverage liquidity pools to make unique markets for supported assets according to a deterministic algorithm.
-By using an automated market maker (AMM), the exchange can quote prices to the end-user according to some predefined ruleset.
-In the case of Uniswap today, a variant called the “Constant Product Market Maker Model.” is used, particularly due to a feature that enables the exchange to always provide liquidity, no matter how large the order size nor how tiny the liquidity pool.
+Uniswap uses a variant called the “Constant Product Market Maker Model”, particularly due to a feature that enables the exchange to always provide liquidity, no matter how large the order size nor how tiny the liquidity pool.

 For this to work, the spot price of any given asset increases as the desired quantity increases.
-While this does result in larger orders suffering from increased spot prices, the system never has to worry about running out of liquidity.
+While this may result in larger orders suffering from increased price impact, the system never has to worry about running out of liquidity.
 Stated another way, Uniswap always maintains an aggregate supply in its smart contracts, meaning that the larger the liquidity pool gets, the lower the slippage across any trading pair is likely to be.

-To mitigate frontrunning, Uniswap allows traders to specify a maximum price when placing an order.
+To mitigate front-running, Uniswap allows traders to specify a maximum price when placing an order.
 Therefore, if a miner front runs an order, the user cannot be forced into accepting the worse price.
 Although they might miss the trade, they won’t suffer from a costlier price.
-Combined with expiring orders to prevent miners from withholding signed transactions and processing them at a more advantageous price, it’s clear that Uniswap has a very user-first mindset.
+Combined with expiring orders – which prevent miners from withholding signed transactions and processing them at a more advantageous price – it’s clear that Uniswap has a very user-first mindset.

-In order to incentivize market marking, Uniswap charges a 0.3% fee on each transaction.
+In order to incentivize liquidity, Uniswap charges a 0.3% fee on each transaction.
 These fees are automatically added back to the market at the time of transfer, resulting in deeper spreads across the board.
-As such, market makers pro-rata stake(s) grants them ownership over a larger pool of capital.
-Stated another way, the more transactions on a market, the more fees collected, and the more income a market maker earns when redeeming their liquidity token(s).
+As such, liquidity provider’s pro-rata stake(s) grants them ownership over a larger pool of capital.
+Put simply, the more transactions on a market, the more fees collected, and the more income a market maker earns when redeeming their liquidity token(s).

-Compared to other DEX competitors, Uniswap has a number of advantages for small-traders.
-Specifically, Uniswap has no listing fees, requires no native tokens and has the cheapest gas cost of any DEX.
-Furthermore, the project is open-source on GitHub and inherently permissionless, meaning that any individual can create any ERC market so long as they have an equal amount of ETH to back it.
+The project is open-source on GitHub and inherently permissionless, meaning that any individual can create any ERC20 market so long as they have an equal amount of ETH to back it.
 In essence, this allows new projects to create a base price for their token with added skin in the game.